rkotynski/MD-FDRI/README.md

 example_mdfdri_animation.py is an example program which demonstrates the use of the MDFRI class.
 It runs a simulation of a sequence of SPI measurements with compressive measurements conducted through a varied aperture.
 As a result it produces an animation and figures with examples of the sampling functions and image maps which were used.

-MDFDRI needs huge (2x7GB) image sampling and reconstruction matrices, which we will first try to load from the current directory, secondly to download from a repository, and third to recalculate.
-We recommend having at least 128GB memory and a reasonable swap file for matrix recalculation.
-A fast SDD drive and 32GB RAM is needed for executing this example program.
+MDFDRI needs huge (2x9.4GB) image sampling and reconstruction matrices, which we will first try to load from a compressed file in current directory, secondly to download from a repository, and third to recalculate.
+We recommend having a fast SDD drive and 32GB RAM for executing this example program, and  128GB memory and a reasonable swap file for matrix recalculation.